Lisa-NJ/linux-nginx-php-fpm-vue/note.md

 tbc - to be confirmed
 tba - to be announced

 [bug]
+When only E2V campaign is booked, nothing is shown on the Display but the AP logo, and "connected" button is orange When E2V + normal campaign are booked, both campaign and e2v are shown on the Display, and "connected" button is green

+[bug]
 Sid - Forty Winks - Narre Warren (Pro)
 		- CarSwap-VIC